Abhishekiih/Bridgelabz_2115000019/README.md

 **Day-8**
 - **31-Jan-2025**
 - **Topics:**
-  - Procedural vs Object-Oriented Programming (OOP): Procedural programming focuses on functions and procedures to perform tasks, while OOP organizes code around objects and
+  - Procedural vs Object-Oriented Programming (OOP) - Procedural programming focuses on functions and procedures to perform tasks, while OOP organizes code around objects and
     classes, encouraging reusability, inheritance, and encapsulation.
-  - Class and Object: A class defines the blueprint for creating objects, and an object is an instance of that class, used to represent real-world entities with properties and methods, encapsulating behavior and data.
+  - Class and Object - A class defines the blueprint for creating objects, and an object is an instance of that class, used to represent real-world entities with properties and methods, encapsulating behavior and data.

 ---